Pupil Premium Spending

 The school is tasked to utilise this funding as it sees fit with the express purpose of addressing under-performance and closing the gap.
 The school thoroughly analyses which pupils are underachieving, particularly in English and mathematics and appropriate interventions are put in place.
 At Rednal Hill Junior School we recognise the benefits and importance of adult support based on individual and small group working situations, subsequently teachers and teaching assistants are deployed carefully taking into account teaching strengths.
 Interventions within school may include emotional support for children and their families to allow children to be ready to learn and achieve .
 To this end Governors have supported the decision to employ additional staff specifically for this purpose

 There is termly monitoring of our pupil premium strategy.
-Proposed spending strategy to follow below, a final review will take place in July 2021.
+Proposed spending strategy for 2020-21 below, a final review will take place in July 2021.

 2019-20 pupil premium strategy reviewed summer 2020.
 See below for details.